Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> OOB prediction error:             0.0922
 ```

-this shows that the model is succesful with the OOB prediction error of about 0.09.
+this shows that the model is successful with the OOB prediction error of about 0.09.
 This number is rather abstract so we can also check what is the actual classification accuracy using hard classes:

 ```r